hicommonwealth/commonwealth/CHAIN_INTEGRATION.md

 ### Account Type

-The abstract `Account` class should be extended by any new chain.
+The abstract `Account` class should be implemented by any new chain.
 This `Account` class is intended to provide a unified interface for interacting with chain addresses containing balances that may or may not correspond with registered users on the Commonwealth backend.

 * The `Account` class is typically implemented alongside the `IAccountsModule` in the file `client/scripts/controllers/chain/<chain-name>/account.ts`.
 * The `Account` class requires a `Coin` type argument.